 The object of running self finance courses (SFCs) is providing a partial financial support to educational institutions.
 The courses are employment oriented and are helpful for overall development of the university both in terms of employment opportunities and needs of students.
 Under SFCs, the fees collected from the students are utilised to meet the expenses of teaching and non-teaching staff and overall development of SFCs.
 The university framed separate regulations for governing these courses.
-The income of the
+The income of the received from organizations of

-There was difference of ₹ 4.80 crore between the balances of bank statements and cash books
+There was difference of ₹ 4.80 crore between the balances of bank statements and cash books different